imAIgene-Dream3D/BEHAV3D/chatbot/README.md

 example, is not a metadata-building request.
 Put broad informational answers before setup clarifications when both could match.

+Module names are also topic words, not commands.
+Questions about the meaning of a plot, result, output, legend, or relationship must stay in the current view and reach the explanatory model path without tool calls.
+Deterministic navigation or configuration requires an explicit operational request such as `open`, `navigate`, `run`, or `configure`.
+Keep this distinction in a shared intent helper so each module-specific handler cannot independently reintroduce keyword routing.

 When analysis vocabularies overlap, update `_analysis_intent_route()` rather than adding another broad trigger to a downstream handler.
 Specific discriminators such as time course, attribution, counting, or physical distance should route